Fact-checked

 Who to contact?

-The most promising for today is substitution therapy with the use of recombinant human alpha-galactosidase A, which is administered intravenously once every two weeks.
-A significant efficacy in the use of the drug is shown, which is expressed both in the reduction (up to complete disappearance) of the deposition of glycolipids in the vascular endothelium, and in the reduction in the severity of the clinical manifestations of the disease.
-Treatment with Fabrazin is supplemented by the appointment of symptomatic drugs, but when it is not possible to use this drug, symptomatic therapy becomes the main and is determined by the nature of the clinical manifestations in a particular patient.
-Kidney transplantation is effective in treating renal failure.
+The most promising therapy to date is replacement therapy using recombinant human alpha-galactosidase A, which is administered intravenously once every two weeks.
+Significant effectiveness has been demonstrated with the drug, which is expressed both in a decrease (up to complete disappearance) of glycolipid deposition in the vascular endothelium and in a decrease in the severity of clinical manifestations of the disease.
+Treatment with Fabrazyme is supplemented by the prescription of symptomatic agents, however, if it is impossible to use this drug, symptomatic therapy becomes the main one and is determined by the nature of clinical manifestations in a particular patient.
+Kidney transplantation is effective in the treatment of renal failure.

 Drugs